What is Haglund’s Deformity?

 - Anti-inflammatory injections

-If non-surgical options are ineffective, your New York, New York or Whitestone, New York foot doctors may recommend a surgical procedure to relieve pressure from the heel bone.
+If non-surgical options are ineffective, your New York City and Whitestone, New York foot doctors may recommend a surgical procedure to relieve pressure from the heel bone.
 This can be done by removing excess bone from the heel or smoothing existing bone.
 These procedures are very effective in relieving pressure from the bone and surrounding soft-tissues.